stacywang0601/CIMS_WebApp/README.md

-# Customer_Relationship_Management_WebApp
+# Customer_Info_Management_System_WebApp

-	•	Managed project using Apache Maven comprehension tool
+	•	Developed a CIMS Web App to manage customer information based on Spring MVC framework
+	•	Created a responsive, dynamic and friendly web based UI using JSP, Bootstrap, JavaScript and jQuery
-	•	Used Hibernate ORM to achieve CRUD operation of data in MySQL database
+	•	Achieved insertion, delete and update operation of data in MySQL database via Hibernate ORM
-	•	Designed front end utilizing HTML and JSP and applied Bootstrap and Jquery to style the view
+	•	Offered the validation of user’s input using Hibernate Validator